-When it comes to genuine local experiences, Iran is at the top of their game.
+Regarding genuine local experiences, Iran is at the top of their game.
 There are no western fast food chains, no western clothing stores, and a very limited selection of western snacks and drinks.

 Go and see it for yourself.
-Explore it.
-Feel it.
+Visit Iran now.

 Nothing will compare to that.

 I visited Iran with Intrepid Travel on their two-week Iran Adventure Tour.
 The experience was beyond what I expected, not only by Intrepid’s effort but also by Iran’s character itself.

 Before the tour, I booked my pre-tour and post-tour hostel with HostelWorld, one of the few sites that would show me hostels/hotels in Iran (at the time).